jellyfin-archive/jellyfin-docs/general/clients/web-config.md

 title: Jellyfin Web configuration
 ---

 The Jellyfin Web default interface can be configured using the `config.json` file in the webroot.
-Where this is and how to edit it depend on the installation method.
+Where this is and how to edit it depends on the installation method.

 # Editing the configuration